Who Must Receive Notice

 How and When Notice Must Be Given

-Timing matters.
 Notice must be served at least 14 days before the hearing.
-The protected person and their spouse and parents must receive personal service if they can be found within Arizona.
-For family members outside the state and all other parties, notice follows the general notice provisions under A.R.S.
-14-1401.
+The protected person, their spouse, and parents must receive personal service if they can be found in Arizona.

-One important detail: a waiver of notice by the protected person is not effective unless that person actually attends the hearing.
-This prevents situations where someone signs away their right to notice without fully understanding the consequences.
-The notice must also inform recipients of their right to a jury trial.
+A waiver of notice by the protected person only works if that person attends the hearing.
+This prevents someone from signing away their rights without understanding the results.

 The court may order a person who intentionally fails to provide notice of a hearing as required by this section, or who knowingly makes a false claim that the person did not receive notice of a hearing, to pay damages, including reasonable attorney fees and costs, incurred as a result of such unreasonable conduct.